AY2526S1-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 ### Non-functional requirements

-1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
+1. Should work on any _mainstream OS_ as long as it has Java `17` installed.
 2. Should be able to hold up to 1000 athletes, organizations, and contracts while maintaining an average response time of under 2 seconds for common operations (e.g., adding, deleting, or searching) under typical usage conditions.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands), typically